sbrzt/sirius/data_model/development/03/motivating-scenario.md

 To summarize: a large fire event is expected in the museum approximately once every 300 years, with the fire affecting all or most of the heritage asset value, causing total or almost total loss of value in each affected item.

 ## Example 02
-Theft is also an 'event' risk but is more frequent than large fires.
+Theft is also a risk but is more frequent than large fires.
 In this example, staff memory indicates that the collection has suffered 3 theft events affecting objects on display in the past 75 years, estimating an average time of 25 years between theft events.
 The A-score in this case would be A=3 (low estimate), A=3.5 (probable estimate), A=4 (high estimate).

 A stolen item results in a complete loss of value for the museum and its public.
 The B-score is B=4.5 (low estimate), B=5 (probable estimate), B=5 (high estimate).